oist/optinist/docs/gui_flowchart.md

 <br/>

 ## Connect Algorithm Edge
-To make workflow, connect edge between node to node by drag&drop.
+To make workflow, connect edges between node to node by drag&drop.
-You can only connect same color edge (correspond to arguments and returns type, imageType, timeSeries type, ...).
-But csv input is considered as many type, so it is black color and connect all arguments.
+You can only connect the same color edges (correspond to arguments and returns type, imageType, timeSeries type, ...).
+However, csv input could be many types, so it is black color and could be connected with all arguments.
 <br>
 <p align="center">
 <img width="300px" src="https://github.com/oist/optinist/blob/develop/docs/images/flowchart/connect_edge.png" alt="Connect Algorithm" />